rushiiMachine/aliucord-plugins/README.md

 ## Plugins for [Aliucord](https://github.com/Aliucord)

-Clone of [ItzOnlyAnimal/AliuPlugins](https://github.com/ItzOnlyAnimal/AliuPlugins) for a Kotlin template (tysm)
+Kotlin repo template used: [ItzOnlyAnimal/AliuPlugins](https://github.com/ItzOnlyAnimal/AliuPlugins) (tysm)

 Click on one of the plugins below and then move the downloaded file to the Aliucord plugins folder (`Aliucord/plugins`)